PhoenixTales/phoenix-docs/story/characters.md

 ### Lyra

-(Lyre?) sick daughter of the king Oruc.
+(Lyre?)
+Sick daughter of the King Oruc.
 From Finster.